ronoaldo/mercurio/mods/xdecor/README.md

 * Lever: Pull the lever to activate doors next to it
 * Pressure Plate: Step on it to activate doors next to it
 * Chessboard: Play Chess against a player or the computer (see `CHESS_README.md`)

-The radio and speaker are purely decorative and have no special functionality.

 ### X-Decor-libre vs X-Decor